Bruce Davis (linebacker)

-Davis was also a member of the Oakland Raiders, and is the son of former NFL offensive tackle Bruce Davis.
+Davis also played for the Oakland Raiders, and is the son of former NFL offensive tackle Bruce Davis.

-Early years
+Early life

 Davis attended Clear Creek High School in League City, Texas.
 As a junior, he made 32 tackles, including eight sacks.
 He earned All-Greater Houston area and All-League honors after he recorded 65 tackles (50 solo), 12 quarterback sacks and 17 tackles for loss as a senior.

 College career

 At the University of California, Los Angeles, Davis played defensive end.
 He redshirted his freshman year with the Bruins in 2003.
 In 2004, he played in all 12 games, starting the first two contests, at defensive end.
 He had 17 tackles and 2.5 sacks.
 In 2005 Davis moved to outside linebacker from defensive end during the spring and played both positions early in the season before moving back to end due to injuries on the team.
 He appeared in all 12 games and his 28 tackles for the season and was tied for third on the team with two sacks and was sixth with six tackles for losses.
 As a junior in 2006, he was named first-team All-American by CollegeFootballNews.com and SI.com and he was selected second-team All-Pacific-10 Conference.
 On the year, Davis made 47 tackles, with 12.5 sacks and 17.5 tackles for loss.
 In 2007, he was a second-team All-American choice by The NFL Draft Report and the Walter Camp Foundation and was again second-team All-Pac-10.
 He was a semifinalist for the Bednarik Award and was on the watch lists for the Lott, Nagurski, Lombardi and Hendricks Awards.
 He started all 13 games at right defensive end, ranking tied for ninth in the nation and tied for first in the league with 12 sacks.
 He ranked sixth in the Pac-10 with 15.5 stops for losses.
 On the year he recorded 45 tackles (32 solos) caused two fumbles and recovered another and deflected nine passes and defensed 3 others.

-Davis ranks second in school history with 29 quarterback sacks, topped only by Dave Ball’s 30.5 (2000–03).
+Davis ranks second in school history with 29 quarterback sacks, topped only by Dave Ball's 30.5 (2000–03).
 His 42.5 stops for losses rank third in school annals behind Ball (43.5) and Carnell Lake (45.5, 1985–88).